Skip to main content

 • BusType - disk type;

-• OperationalStatus — The status of the network disk, Offline or Online.
+• OperationalStatus — network volume status, Offline or Online.

-19. If the status of the network drive is Offline, change it to Online:
+19. If the network volume status is Offline, set it to Online:

 Set-Disk -Number <block_storage_number> -IsOffline $false

-Specify <block_storage_number> is the network drive number you obtained in step 18.
+Specify <block_storage_number> is the network volume number you obtained in step 18.

 Initialize-Disk -Number <block_storage_number> -PartitionStyle GPT

-Specify <block_storage_number> is the network drive number you obtained in step 18.
+Specify <block_storage_number> is the network volume number you obtained in step 18.

-21. If you are connecting a network drive to the server for the first time, create and format a partition on the network drive:
+21. If you are connecting the network volume to the server for the first time, create and format a partition on the network volume:

-21.1 Create a partition on the network drive:
+21.1.
+Create a partition on the network volume:

 New-Partition -DiskNumber <block_storage_number> -UseMaximumSize -AssignDriveLetter

-Specify <block_storage_number> is the network drive number you obtained in step 18.
+Specify <block_storage_number> is the network volume number you obtained in step 18.

-21.2 Format the network disk partition to the desired file system:
+21.2.
+Format the network volume partition to the desired file system:

-• If you are connecting the network disk to only one server, format the network disk partition to the NTFS file system:
+• if you are connecting the network volume to only one server, format the network volume partition to the NTFS file system:

 Format-Volume -DriveLetter <volume_letter> -FileSystem NTFS -NewFileSystemLabel "<label>"